bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/checklistEnvio.md

 [maso]	Tell us the “story” of the project: how did it come to be?

-[maso]	Cite key references, including a link to the open archive of the sofware or the learning module.
+[maso]	Cite key references, including a link to the open archive of the software or the learning module.